cipix2000/svg.draggable.js/README.md

 # svg.draggable.js

-A plugin for the [svgjs.com](http://svgjs.com) library to make elements draggable.
+A plugin for the [svgjs.com](http://svgjs.com) library to make th elements draggable/droppable.

 Svg.draggable.js is licensed under the terms of the MIT License.